firstdraft/cloud9_rails_console_runner/README.md

 Copy and paste the RailsConsoleRunner.run to cloud 9

-Rename the file to `Active File — Rails Console` and save
+Rename the file to `Active File — Rails Console.run` and save